OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 ## Prerequisites
 You have:

 - Docker installed and running on your machine.
-Therefore we prepared a simple guide to setup [Docker for Windows](#docker-windows) or [Docker for Mac](#docker-mac)
+Therefore, we prepared a simple guide to set up [Docker for Windows](#docker-windows) or [Docker for Mac](#docker-mac)

 - [Exomiser-Tutorial files](https://drive.google.com/drive/u/2/folders/1DynxpvOTecvAXv3uYtJ0d2-A4NjQyyfN) downloaded from our GoogleDrive.
-  The `Exomiser-Tutorial`  contains `exomiser-config` (anlysis files) and an empty `exomiser-results` directory.
+  The `Exomiser-Tutorial`  contains `exomiser-config` (analysis files) and an empty `exomiser-results` directory.

 You know: